 Features may vary depending on the model.
-For a complete listing of the hardware and software installed in the computer, run the diagnostic utility (included on some computer models only).
+For support assistance and to learn more about the hardware and software installed on your computer model, run the HP Support Assistant utility.

 NOTE: This computer model can be used in a tower orientation or a desktop orientation.
-The tower stand is sold separately.